adaptivecomputing/grails-new-doc/README.md

 This command migrates the Grails 1.x guide documentation into the 2.x format, including generating a links.yml file for legacy links.

-NOTE: This command is untested as of yet!

 ## Advantages of Grails 2.x Docs

 * Use of a single toc.yml file to control titles of pages/sections and their placement in the guide